 Rumors of cursed movie sets have been a norm in Hollywood since the golden age, but they've rarely amounted to anything more than rumors.
 However, the sheer amount of Rosemary's Baby filming tragedies gives credence to the idea that there was actually a curse unlocked during one of the dark film shoots on the most Satanic movie in history.

-After the gruesome murder of his wife and unborn son shortly after filming Rosemary's Baby, Roman Polanski fell into a tailspin of drugs and depravity.
-While guest editing the French edition of Vogue in 1977, Polanski came across the then 13-year-old Samantha Geimer whom he coaxed into posing for a series of photo shoots.
-During the second photo shoot, which took place at Jack Nicholson's house, Polanski plied the girl with champagne and half a Quaalude before raping her multiple times.
-Shortly afterwards, Polanski was arrested and spent 42 days in jail before fleeing the country to avoid further prosecution.
-Polanski's crimes are indefensible and proof that he was never the same after whatever energy that was stirred up while filming Rosemary's Baby came back to collect its payment.
+After the gruesome slaying of his wife and unborn son shortly after filming Rosemary's Baby, Roman Polanski fell into a tailspin which included addiction and crime.
+While guest editing the French edition of Vogue in 1977, Polanski came across the then-13-year-old Samantha Geimer, whom he coaxed into posing for a series of photo shoots.
+At one of these shoots, which took place at Jack Nicholson's house, Polanski plied the girl with alcohol and other hard substances before sexually assaulting her multiple times.
+Shortly afterwards, Polanski was taken into custody and spent 42 days in jail before fleeing the country to avoid further prosecution.

 William Castle has long been touted as the producer who saw the viability in Ira Levin's novel and sought to bring it to screen.
 It many ways he was the man responsible for bringing the curse of Rosemary's Baby into the lives of so many people in the world of cinema.
 After the film was released, Castle was hit with kidney stones.
 In Castle's autobiography, he claimed that during surgery he began to hallucinate scenes from the film and even shouted, “Rosemary, for God's sake drop that knife!”
 He wrote that after getting the recognition he desired he "no longer cared.
 I was at home, very frightened of Rosemary's Baby."